mindee/doctr/README.md

 You can then install the latest release of the package using [pypi](https://pypi.org/project/python-doctr/) as follows:

-> :warning: Notice that the basic installation is not standalone, as it does not provide a deep learning framework, which is required for the package to run.

 ```shell
 pip install python-doctr
 ```
+> :warning: Please note that the basic installation is not standalone, as it does not provide a deep learning framework, which is required for the package to run.

 We try to keep framework-specific dependencies to a minimum.
 You can install framework-specific builds as follows: